toralf/torutils/README.md

 show the results for few DDoS attacks over 3 days for [these](https://nusenu.github.io/OrNetStats/zwiebeltoralf.de.html) 2 relays.
 A more heavier attack was observed at [12th](./doc/network-metric-Nov-12th.svg) of Nov.
-A periodic drop down of the socket count metric, vanishing over time appeared at [5th](./doc/network-metric-Dec-05th.svg) of Dec.
+A periodic drop down of the socket count metric, vanishing over time, appeared at [5th](./doc/network-metric-Dec-05th.svg) of Dec.
 Current attacks e.g. at the [7th](./doc/network-metric-Mar-7th.svg) of March are still handled well.